SunKatana/Suffix-Array/README.md

 # Conclusion

 These are our C++ implementations of the ImplementingSearch git repository.
+C++ has been far superior to python in all implementations, from memory to runtime.
+There is the curious case of the given code using unidirectional fmindex, while stating it uses the 2fmindex, so a clarification on that would be appreciated.

 Last week, we had some communication and technical issues, leading to a badly implemented fm search being submitted, with a badly written report.
 We also had some issues properly interacting with the server (it stated we had to connect to compute03.mi.fu-berlin.de instead of using compute03.imp.fu-berlin.de).
 We hope that this redo of the report can rectify it.